-Pounds in caliber denote weight of cannon ball, which can be fired off this gun.
-Now caliber is measured as diameter of gun’s barrel, and expressed in inches, or millimeters, and we can imagine how big such gun is.
+Pounds in caliber denote the weight of a cannonball, which can be fired off this gun.
+Now caliber is measured as the diameter of gun’s barrel and expressed in inches, or millimeters, and we can imagine how big such a gun is.

-Let’s start from conversion of pounds to kilograms.
-Pounds are very different by nature /335/, but, since I’m Russian, "Russian artillery pound", equals 494,414 grams, looks very promising to me.
-And, surprisingly, it was used to measure weight of cannon balls.
+Let’s start with the conversion of pounds to kilograms.
+Pounds are very different by nature Pound weight, but, since I’m Russian, "Russian artillery pound", equals 494,414 grams, looks very promising to me.
+And, surprisingly, it was used to measure the weight of cannonballs.

-After we have find weight of cannon ball, and since it is, well, spherical, we can find diameter of sphere.
-Cannon balls were made from cast iron.
-Density of cast iron, according to this handbook /337/ is 7000 kilograms per cubic meter.
-We have ball mass and density, so obviously, we can find volume.
-From the over hand, volume of sphere should be , and from this we can find radius, hence, diameter of cannon ball.
+After we have found the weight of the cannonball, and since it is, well, spherical, we can find the diameter of a sphere.
+Cannonballs were made from cast iron.
+The density of cast iron, according to this handbook Density of materials is 7000 kilograms per cubic meter.
+We have ball mass and density, so obviously, we can find the volume.
+On the overhand, the volume of the sphere should be , and from this, we can find the radius, hence, the diameter of a cannonball.

-According to common sense, diameter of barrel should be slightly greater than diameter of cannon ball.
+According to common sense, the diameter of the barrel should be slightly greater than the diameter of a cannonball.
 But the gap should be as small as possible, so explosion impulse can be used at maximum.

-Piter the Great (1672-1725) establish the standard, and according to it, cannon of 24 pounds or less should have gap between barrel and ball not greater than 1/29 of caliber, in other words, diameter of barrel is 29/29 and diameter of ball is 28/29.
+Peter the Great (1672-1725) established the standard, and according to it, cannon of 24 pounds or less should have a gap between barrel and ball not greater than 1/29 of caliber, in other words, the diameter of the barrel is 29/29, and diameter of the ball is 28/29.
 Cannons of greater calibers have separately defined gaps.

-So, on final step I just add this gap (twice) to the diameter of ball.
+So, on the final step, I just add this gap (twice) to the diameter of the ball.
 To get inches, I simply divide millimeters to 25.4 (one inch)

-Online calculator below repeats these steps and outputs gun’s caliber in inches and millimeters given the cannon ball weight in pounds.
+The online calculator below repeats these steps and outputs the gun’s caliber in inches and millimeters given the cannonball weight in pounds.